Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Discussion

-Besides, a comparison of school features between these two level 0 and level 1 students' profiles —and as found by earlier studies (\citealp{agasisti23,delprato25b,mereles22})— highlights the need of higher investments in schools' ICT stock and connectivity, and promoting the collaboration on the use of digital devices by teachers (\citealp{arias24a}).
-As shown by earlier literature, weak poor ICT access in the LAC region is indeed a barrier for those students attempting to move up in the learning distribution towards performance levels where subjects competencies are in fact reached.
-For instance, \cite{cepal20}'s report indicates that only 70\% of people in the LAC region poses internet connection, and just 46\% of children (aged 5-12) live in households without an internet connection.
+Besides, a comparison of school features between the two level 0 and level 1 students' profiles\textendash and as found by earlier studies (\citealp{agasisti23,delprato25b,mereles22})\textendash highlights the need of higher investments in schools' ICT stock and connectivity, and promoting the collaboration on the use of digital devices by teachers (\citealp{arias24a}).
+Poor regional ICT access is a sturdy barrier for those students attempting to move up in the learning distribution towards performance levels where subjects competencies are in fact reached.
+For instance, \citealp{cepal20}'s report indicates that only 70\% of people in the LAC region poses internet connection and 46\% of children (aged 5-12) live in households without an internet connection.
 High gaps on ICT access by socioeconomic status are also observed, with students in the top wealth quartile being at least four times as likely (in comparison to the students from the bottom quartile) to have a laptop at home (\citealp{berlanga20}).
 This comparison also reveals that more investment is required on teachers preparation and teachers' numbers in pedagogic roles (\citealp{ainscow25,miranda25}), ensuring quality and promoting continuous professionalisation.

-Similarly, policies seeking out to move up students from level 1 to level 2 would need to focus on —as well as enhancing level 1's students stock of educational inputs and alleviating poverty and the chances of being involved in paid work—, offering better conditions for level 1 students to be able to carry out more homework (e.g., after school classes), and boosting family educational support.
-At the school level, policies should reshape schools' functioning on different dimensions: boost involvement on parents on schools' governance, and to enhance teaching quality too (via attracting teachers having more certification and attendance of PD training).
+Policies seeking out to move up students from level 1 to level 2 would need to focus on (as well as on enhancing level 1's students stock of educational inputs and alleviating poverty and so the chances of being involved in paid work) offering better conditions for level 1 students to be able to carry out more homework (e.g., after school classes), and boosting family educational support.
+At the school level, policies should reshape schools' functioning on different dimensions: develop involvement of parents on schools' governance and to enhance teaching quality too (via attracting teachers who have more certification and higher attendance of PD training).